(Translate this site)

 "But wait!
 I thought there was only a few hundred quark gizmos-- and most of them were just variations or attributes or something!"

-Symantici may have looked like a sexual goddess, but inside she was still the brainy gray knot.
+Symantici may have looked like a sexual goddess now, but inside she was still the brainy gray knot.
 Only now with arms and legs attached.

-I was laying here naked with the most beautiful woman-thing in existence-- stripped down to her bare essentials-- and still somehow gotten all tangled up in cosmic truths and quantum physics.
+I was sitting here naked with perhaps the most beautiful woman-thing in existence-- stripped down to her bare essentials-- and still somehow had gotten all tangled up in cosmic truths and quantum physics.

 My own analytical side had been enormously strengthened by Sym in the link, just as Sym's creative side had been affected by mine.
 So I was now inordinately susceptible to logical arguments and new scientific information.